eampofu/on-the-job/README.md

 # on-the-job

 ## Description
 This is a Mock website that has been setup.
-Hte website needs to be refactored to meet accesibility standards nad make us of s
+Hte website needs to be refactored to meet accesibility standards nad make us of semantic HTML.
 ## Installation

 N/A